 1. Open the store menu in Printify.
 Click the store dropdown in the upper-left corner of your Printify dashboard and choose Manage my stores.
 New users see a Connect button; existing users (with Shopify, Etsy, etc.) pick Add a new store.

 2. Choose your eBay marketplace.
 Printify supports eBay US, UK, Germany, France, Italy, Spain, Canada, and Australia.
 Each is a separate Printify store — you can connect more than one, but you'll manage them independently.
+Your store name appears in the "ship from" field on shipping labels and can be changed later in store settings.

 The manual-first-listing rule for new sellers